ndiego/block-visibility/readme.txt

 * Fixed error introduced in WordPress 5.8 on the block-based Widgets screen by removing the wp-edit-post dependency from the plugin.
 * Fixed incorrect font-weight on contextual indications for heading blocks.
 * Fixed spelling errors in plugin settings.
 Thanks @paaljoachim!
+* Fixed display logic in the Date & Time control when a single schedule was disabled, but others were enabled.
+* Fixed display logic in the ACF control when a single rule set was disabled, but others were enabled.

 = 1.9.1 - 2021-06-18 =